5,885 Shares in The Walt Disney Company (NYSE:DIS) Bought by NewEdge Wealth LLC

 NewEdge Wealth LLC bought a new position in The Walt Disney Company (NYSE:DIS) during the first quarter, according to the company in its most recent filing with the SEC.
 The firm bought 5,885 shares of the entertainment giant’s stock, valued at approximately $1,086,000.

-A number of other large investors have also modified their holdings of DIS.
-Norges Bank purchased a new position in The Walt Disney in the 4th quarter worth $3,003,286,000.
-Price T Rowe Associates Inc. MD raised its position in The Walt Disney by 37.2% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 19,494,013 shares of the entertainment giant’s stock worth $3,531,925,000 after purchasing an additional 5,288,711 shares during the period.
-Viking Global Investors LP purchased a new position in The Walt Disney in the 4th quarter worth $773,911,000.
-Morgan Stanley raised its position in The Walt Disney by 11.4% in the 4th quarter.
-Morgan Stanley now owns 32,108,070 shares of the entertainment giant’s stock worth $5,817,340,000 after purchasing an additional 3,291,751 shares during the period.
-Finally, Winslow Capital Management LLC purchased a new position in The Walt Disney in the 4th quarter worth $280,420,000.
-Institutional investors own 64.04% of the company’s stock.
+Several other hedge funds have also recently added to or reduced their stakes in the business.
+Morgan Stanley increased its position in shares of The Walt Disney by 11.4% in the fourth quarter.
+Morgan Stanley now owns 32,108,070 shares of the entertainment giant’s stock valued at $5,817,340,000 after acquiring an additional 3,291,751 shares during the period.
+Geode Capital Management LLC increased its position in shares of The Walt Disney by 3.1% in the first quarter.
+Geode Capital Management LLC now owns 27,115,787 shares of the entertainment giant’s stock valued at $4,988,460,000 after acquiring an additional 823,137 shares during the period.
+Price T Rowe Associates Inc. MD increased its position in shares of The Walt Disney by 37.2% in the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 19,494,013 shares of the entertainment giant’s stock valued at $3,531,925,000 after acquiring an additional 5,288,711 shares during the period.
+Norges Bank purchased a new position in shares of The Walt Disney in the fourth quarter valued at about $3,003,286,000.
+Finally, Fisher Asset Management LLC increased its position in shares of The Walt Disney by 4.6% in the first quarter.
+Fisher Asset Management LLC now owns 10,344,169 shares of the entertainment giant’s stock valued at $1,908,706,000 after acquiring an additional 455,393 shares during the period.
+Hedge funds and other institutional investors own 64.04% of the company’s stock.

-In other news, Chairman Robert A. Iger sold 550,570 shares of the business’s stock in a transaction that occurred on Tuesday, June 1st.
-The shares were sold at an average price of $179.21, for a total transaction of $98,667,649.70.
-Following the completion of the transaction, the chairman now directly owns 569,131 shares of the company’s stock, valued at $101,993,966.51.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Susan E. Arnold sold 8,400 shares of the company’s stock in a transaction that occurred on Wednesday, June 2nd.
-The shares were sold at an average price of $177.75, for a total transaction of $1,493,100.00.
-Following the sale, the director now directly owns 41,498 shares of the company’s stock, valued at $7,376,269.50.
-The disclosure for this sale can be found here.
-0.25% of the stock is owned by insiders.

 The Walt Disney Company, together with its subsidiaries, operates as an entertainment company worldwide.
 The company's Media Networks segment operates domestic cable networks under the Disney, ESPN, Freeform, FX, and National Geographic brands; and television broadcast network under the ABC brand, as well as eight domestic television stations.